 These are codes for peoples, geographic places and languages that allow key missions information to flow between various sources.
-Each kind of information is classified in a "registry" and then there are several hierarchical levels with each registry.Registry of Geographic Places (ROG) For an interactive Geographic Places tree, click here.
+Each kind of information is classified in a "registry" and then there are several hierarchical levels with each registry.Registry of Geographic Places (ROG) Interactive Geographic Places tree.

 Codesets are at the Harvest Information System website.

 Joshua Project ID (PeopleID3) In January 2010, Joshua Project began using the following for people coding and web linking:

 An unengaged unreached people group (UUPG) has no known active church planting underway.
 According to the IMB Global Research Office: "A people group is engaged when a church planting strategy, consistent with evangelical faith and practice, is under implementation.

 In this respect, a people group is not engaged when it has been merely adopted, is the object of focused prayer, or is part of an advocacy strategy."
 At least four essential elements constitute effective engagement:

 All unengaged unreached people groups (UUPGs) are by definition unreached people groups (UPGs).
 All unreached people groups (UPGs) are not necessarily unengage; many are engaged.
 Put another way, UUPGs are a subset of UPGs.

 Joshua Project primarily tracks unreached people group (UPG) information.
 Joshua Project hopes to keep a balanced focus on the many, technically engaged, but still highly unreached people groups.
 See Keeping Large Unreached People Groups in Focus.